Learn eleven things about sleep that parents can use to improve the health and nighttime routines of their children.

 A Belgian university study published in the journal SLEEP found the following on electronics and kids’ rest habits:

 - Children with TVs or computers in their rooms went to sleep later on weekdays and weekends and spent less time in bed.

 - Children who watched more TV, spent more time playing computer games or spent more time using the Internet all went to bed later and reported higher levels of tiredness.

 A seven-year study from Harvard also found that the more TV a child watched, the less they slept.
 Each hour of TV was associated with seven minutes less sleep.
 The study found that having a TV in the child’s room reduced sleep by 30 minutes per night.

 Another study from the JFK Medical Center focusing on teens found that the average teenager received several texts after bedtime and was awoken nightly by texts while video games also stole sleep.
 They noted correlations between late-night media use and attention disorders, mood swings, anxiety, and cognitive functioning during the day.

 Other research has also linked social media use to anxiety, stress and sleep troubled for teens – another reason to keep phones out of sight at night.

 6) Violent Media Really Can Cause Problems

 Many of us have watched a scary movie or read a frightening book only to have it cause some anxiety before bed or turn up in dreams later on.

-According to study published in the Pediatrics journal, it’s not just scary movies before bed that cause sleep problems – watching violent programming any time of day and media exposure (TV, games, or Internet) after 7 PM were linked with difficulties falling asleep and more nightmares in kids aged three to five.
+According to a study published in the Pediatrics journal, it’s not just scary movies before bed that cause sleep problems – watching violent programming any time of day and media exposure (TV, games, or Internet) after 7 PM were linked with difficulties falling asleep and more nightmares in kids aged three to five.